Confident Neural Network Regression with Bootstrapped Deep Ensembles: Additional experimentation

+During the Boston Housing part of experiment 1, we kept track of all the predictions of the first ensemble member before and after retraining in each of the 100 simulations.
+For most values of $\bm{x}$, we found that the errors are indeed normally distributed and that the variance of $\hat{f}_{i}(\bm{x}) - f(\bm{x})$ is slightly larger than the variance of $\hat{\hat{f}}_{i}(\bm{x}) - \hat{f}_{i}(\bm{x})$.
+This is expected, since the former also has variance due to the randomness of the training.
+We also see, however, that for some values of $\bm{x}$ we get a large bias term, violating Assumption \ref{assumption2}.
+Figure \ref{fig: moreerrorplots} shows these plots for the first 28 data points in the Boston Housing test set.

-\section{Additional Experimentation}
+\section{Additional experimentation}

-In this section we provide additional experimental results.
-We repeated part of Experiment 1 in \cref{experiments} with various alterations.
-Firstly, we used differently distributed noise in order to see how this affects the confidence intervals.
-Secondly, we removed all regularisation in the neural networks.
-Finally, we used a different simulation model.
+In this section, we provide additional experimental results.
+We repeated parts of Experiment 1 in \cref{Results} with the following alterations:

+\begin{enumerate} \item We used differently distributed noise -- violating Assumption \ref{assumption1} -- in order to see how this affects the confidence intervals. \item We removed all regularisation in the neural networks. \item We used a different simulation model.
 Recall that we used a random forest that was trained on real-world data sets to be able to simulate data for our experiments.
-We replaced the random forest with a neural network as the true function, $f(\bm{x})$.
+We replaced the random forest with a neural network as the true function, $f(\bm{x})$. \item We used different retraining fractions. \end{enumerate} We also give the RMSE values from Experiment 1 and provide the violin plots for all the prediction and confidence intervals.

-\subsection{Differently Distributed Noise}
+\subsection{Differently distributed noise}

 Here we study what would happen if we misspecified our model.
-In order to test this we simulated data with additive $t(3)$ and $\Gamma(1/10, \sqrt{10})$ distributed noise, denoted with $\epsilon$.
+In order to test this, we simulated data with additive $t(3)$ and $\Gamma(1/10, \sqrt{10})$ distributed noise, denoted with $\epsilon$.
 In order to make the experiments comparable to the earlier ones, we used the variance $\sigma^{2}(\bm{x})$ from the random forest and a scaling factor, $C$, to obtain a comparable size heteroscedastic variance:

 For the $t(3)$ distribution we have $C = \sqrt{1/3}$ and for the $\Gamma(1/10, \sqrt{10})$ distribution we have $C =1$.

 Table \ref{bench-different-noise} illustrates that BDE still produce better confidence intervals than DE, but that the performance is affected by the violation of Assumption \ref{assumption1}.
 In the case of the, purposely very skewed, gamma distribution, we also see that the prediction intervals are no longer calibrated, as is illustrated in Figure \ref{fig: PICFgamma}.